marikoja/knock_front_end/README.md

 # knock_front_end
-A conversation app built using reactjs for Knock coding project
+A conversation app built using reactjs for Knock coding challenge

 ## Highlights

+* User registration.
+* Password protected login.
+* Quick click on a contact to start conversation.
+* Polling to check for new messages.
-*
+* WYSIWYG editor.

-## Future enhancements and features:
+* Messages have basic inbound and outbound HTML support.

+## To Do

+* Attachment support in WYSIWYG editor.
+* Overall 'look and feel'  enhancements.
-* Registering automatically logs the user in
+* Registering automatically logs the user in.
-* Session validation, supply session details to API
+* Session validation, supply session details to API.
-* Show 'Logged in as ${username}'
-* Attachment support
-* Implement react router instead of conditional logic on the home component *
+* Implement react router on the home component.
+* Prevent user from sending empty replies.
+* Render past conversations with contacts.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).